TeohV/personal-finance-app/README.md

 FinTrack is a Laravel-based personal finance web application for tracking accounts, income, expenses, monthly budgets, savings goals, and basic admin user management.

-The project is designed for an academic group assignment, so the workflow is intentionally simple and easy to understand while still using a more realistic accounting model than only "income" and "expense".

-## Professional Project Rating

-**Rating: 7.5/10 for an academic project**

-From a professional perspective, this project is above average for a student assignment because it includes authentication, authorization, CRUD workflows, validation, tests, a consistent frontend design, and a clearer accounting model using accounts and transfers.

-Strengths:

-- Clear Laravel MVC structure.
-- Good user ownership checks for financial records.
-- Income, expense, account, transfer, budget, and goal workflows are separated logically.
-- Transfers correctly handle cases like withdrawing money from bank to cash.
-- Admin routes are protected.
-- Automated feature tests cover important workflows.
-- UI is simple, consistent, and suitable for an academic system.

-Current limitations:

-- Not yet production-grade accounting because it does not use a full double-entry ledger.
-- No audit log for financial changes.
-- No recurring income or recurring expense support.
-- No charts, exports, or advanced reports.
-- No CI workflow configured for GitHub Actions yet.
-- No role management screen for creating the first admin automatically.

-For a real commercial finance product, the rating would be closer to **6/10**, mainly because production systems need stronger auditability, reporting, backups, and accounting controls.

 ## Main Features

 - User registration, login, logout, and profile management.